 Let’s talk about what gives women pleasure and put sex-positivity on the table.

-That was the focus on conversation when Womanizer and WeVibe launched their two new game changing vibrators, the DUO and Moxie.
+That was the focus of conversation when Womanizer and WeVibe launched their two new game-changing vibrators, the DUO and Moxie.

-But while it’s rarely a topic of conversation that doesn’t echo the interest of women especially given the sex toy industry is currently sitting at $15billion in sales with women and the LGBTQI community leading growth in the category.
+Despite this, interest in sex and sexual pleasure is at all all-time high.
+The sex toy industry is currently sitting at $15billion in sales with women and the LGBTQI community leading growth in the category.

 Best of all?
 The multiple functions can be controlled separately – meaning women can effectively build their own orgasm, adding on as they go.